 6. Optimize Your Images to improve load time

 A more technical content optimization strategy is to decrease page load time.
 Optimize your images for the web so they retain quality but load much faster.
 If users have to wait longer than 3 seconds for your content to load, they may end up back in the Google SERPs.

 Don’t forget to use descriptive keyword-rich image titles.
 That will reinforce the topical relevance of your content and might help you show up in image searches.

 Image Alt tags are also extremely important because they help search engines understand the context of the photo.
 Not only that, but Google will use alt text in place of anchor text if a link is imbedded in an image.
 Always fill them out and naturally be descriptive around your keywords identified in step one.

-Check out our website health checklist for more quick optimization tips!
+Check out our SEO checklist for more quick optimization tips!